ircam-ismm/learning-from-paired-tracks/README.md

 ## Installation
 - python==3.10 && pip==24.0
 - install requirements with "python -m pip install -r requirements.txt"
-- Follow instructions to install Dicy2-python library from "https://github.com/DYCI2/Dicy2-python" and place it in the root folder
+- Follow instructions to install Dicy2-python library from "https://github.com/DYCI2/Dicy2-python" and place it in the root folder of this project.
+Then, do "python -m pip install -e /dicy2_wrapper".
-- "python -m pip install -e ."
+- Finally, do "python -m pip install -e ."

+Now all code in /src and /Dicy2-python are available to run the tutorial and developpement scripts.
 ---

 ## Citation